fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-01-25-minimakersfaire.md

 ## What you will find

-This edition of the Mini Makers Faire will host different activities merging new technologies,
+This edition of the Mini Makers Faire will host different activities merging new technologies,&nbsp;

 &nbsp;